RDY 546 (Venlafaxine 37.5 mg)

 Pill imprint RDY 546 has been identified as Venlafaxine hydrochloride 37.5 mg.

-Venlafaxine is used in the treatment of hot flashes; major depressive disorder; anxiety and stress; bipolar disorder; depression (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
+Venlafaxine is used in the treatment of major depressive disorder; hot flashes; anxiety and stress; anxiety; depression (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
 Risk cannot be ruled out during pregnancy.
 Venlafaxine 37.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - RDY 546

 - C - Risk cannot be ruled out

 - CSA Schedule:

 - Not a controlled drug